plasticuproject/blog/content/posts/Mango-Writeup.md

 ![](/blog/images/mango/pics/root/4.png)

-After a bit of googling we see there is a common [**privilege escalation vulnerability for jjs**](https://gtfobins.github.io/gtfobins/jjs/).
+After a bit of googling we see there is a common [privilege escalation vulnerability for jjs](https://gtfobins.github.io/gtfobins/jjs/).

 ![](/blog/images/mango/pics/root/5.png)